Employment Law for Employees

 Grievances and Disciplinary matters

 How to resolve difficulties at work and have your grievances properly addressed and how best to deal with disciplinary action against you including investigatory meetings.

 How to understand your rights whether or not you have a written employment contract; how to obtain written terms upon request; and what to do if your employer makes unlawful changes to your terms of employment.

 Family and Flexible working rights

-We can help you with your rights to maternity, paternity and parental leave, special leave for adoption, and requesting flexible working hours.
+We can help you with your rights to maternity, paternity, parental and shared parental leave, special leave for adoption, and requesting flexible working hours.